 The BHRSD provides preschool education for 3 and 4 year olds found eligible for comprehensive special education services and for an equal number of peer partners.

 The program is fully integrated and is accredited by the National Association for the Education of Young Children (NAEYC).
-Students are enrolled five full days per week (8:15 a.m.-2:15 p.m.).
+Students are enrolled five full days per week (8:35 a.m.-2:15 p.m.).
 Peer partners are chosen for the program through a lottery system.
-For more information, please contact Principal Mary Berle (mary.berle@bhrsd.org), or Student Services Director Kathryn Burdsall (Kathryn.Burdsall@bhrsd.org).
+For more information, please contact Principal Timothy Lee (tim.lee@bhrsd.org), or Student Services Director Kathryn Burdsall (Kathryn.Burdsall@bhrsd.org).